How we test pressure washers

 - 5% water usage

-A pressure washer needs to score at least 75% to be considered a Best Buy.
+A pressure washing needs to earn a score of 75% and above to be considered as a Which?
+Best Buy.